 The School of Nursing at Cleveland State University (CSU) offers undergraduate and graduate programs in professional nursing leading to a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing (MSN) degree.
 The undergraduate program is approved by the Ohio Board of Nursing, and accredited by the Commission on Collegiate Nursing Education.
 The graduate program is also accredited by Commission on Collegiate Nursing Education.
-The programs are available to qualified men and women who have been admitted to CSU and the College of Education and Human Services.
+The programs are available to qualified men and women who have been admitted to CSU and the School of Nursing.
 A special program of study is designed for RN graduates from diploma or associate programs to receive a BSN degree.

 The purpose of the undergraduate program is to prepare professional nurses committed to the health and well-being of all people.
 Graduates of the program are prepared to function as generalists in community-based health care settings.
 They are prepared to use a preventive health framework to provide primary, secondary, and tertiary care to families, groups and communities.
 Cleveland State University BSN graduates are prepared for entry-level positions in nursing and graduate study.